TeoTeo23/MattDev/README.md

 Example of API call:
 "http://api.openweathermap.org/geo/1.0/direct?q={CITY NAME}&limit=5&appid={API key}"
-URL returns json file (reference to "Sample.json").
+URL returns a json file.

 (CAN EITHER USE GOOGLE MAPS API, WHICH RETURNS A XML FILE).

 "LIMIT" field shows every city in the world called "CITY NAME".
-Field with Value "5" shows a maximun of five cities named "CITY NAME" (reference "SampleJSON.json").
+Field with Value "5" shows a maximun of five cities named "CITY NAME".

 Values to take from the JSON: Latitude and Longitude values.